themesberg/flowbite/content/forms/floating-label.md

 nextLink: plugins/datepicker/
 ---

-## Default example
+The floating label style was first pioneered by Google in its infamous Material UI design system and it's basically a label tag which floats just above the input field when it is being focused or already has content inside.

+On this page you will find a three different input field styles including a standard, outlined, and filled style including validation styles and sizes coded with Tailwind CSS and supported for dark mode.

+## Floatin label styles

-Use these form elements inspired by material design from Google to adjust the `label` tag as the visual placeholder for the input elements using the `peer-placeholder-shown` and `peer-focus` utility classes.
-These components require Tailwind CSS v3.x and above.
+Get started with the following three styles for the floating label component and use the `label` tag as a visual placeholder using the `peer-placeholder-shown` and `peer-focus` utility classes from Tailwind CSS.

 {{< example class="grid items-end gap-6 lg:grid-cols-3 dark:bg-gray-800" github="components/forms.md" show_dark=true >}}
 <div class="relative">